-4.0 Heather Andrew 6/16/2014 All Changed MISO's name to Midcontinent Independent System Operator Section 2.1.2 - Last Paragraph, changed "will be responsible to pay" to "may be responsible to pay" Updated Sections 3.3 and 3.4 with the correct reference sections.
+4.0 Heather Andrew 6/16/2014 All Changed MISO's name to Midcontinent Independent System Operator Section 2.1.2 - Last Paragraph, changed "will be responsible to pay" Updated Sections 3.3 and 3.4 with the correct reference sections.
 Section 3.6 - added a statement clarifying when a ring bus would be implemented.
 Section 3.6.1.1 - updated to reflect what load level drives line breakers and a bus tie breaker.
 Section 3.6.3 - corrected the phasing table for Cloverland/Edison Sault Section 3.9.1 - removed fuses for an option for new substation and the footnote.
 Added a statement about fuses at existing locations.
 Section 3.9.5 - added a reference to the new Planning Guideline for distribution connected generation.
 Section 3.15.4 - added a statement about when circuit breakers are recommended for LDC transformer protection.
 Also added a paragraph as to the CT requirements.
-Section 3.21.2 - added a statement about integral circuit breakers are considered Appendix B - Updated the CA threshold reference in the box on lower right corner Appendix B - Updated the BVP process map Appendix B - Updated the BVP process map Appendix F - Added a bus configuration decision tree Appendix F - Configurations J and K became I and J because there was no I previously 3.0 John Raisler 1/21/2013 A11 2.0 John Raisler 08-24-11 All Rearranged & added sections to align with FAC-001 requirements ordering of topics.
-Added Expanded Distribution Connected Generation discussion in 3.10.5 Added BVP Process Flow Diagram Appendix B Updated BVP Responsibilities Matrix Appendix C Updated LIRF example Added Revision History

-1.0 John Raisler 10-09-09 All New - Includes review by: System

-Protection, Operations, Commissioning,

-Safety, Substation Services,

-Environmental, Maintenance, Metering,

-Planning, Legal and Interconnection
+Section 3.21.2 - added a statement about integral circuit breaker/switch configurations for existing and new interconnections Section 3.21.3 - added two clarifying statements about when breakers are considered Appendix B - Updated the CA threshold reference in the box on lower right corner Appendix B - Updated the BVP process map Appendix C - updated the table to reflect the new BVP Assessment Types per the new Queue layout.
+Appendix F - Added a bus configuration decision tree Appendix F - Configurations J and K became I and J because there was no I previously 3.0 John Raisler 1/21/2013 All 2.0 John Raisler 08-24-11 All Rearranged & added sections to align with FAC-001 requirements ordering of topics.
+Added Expanded Distribution Connected Generation discussion in 3.10.5 Added BVP Process Flow Diagram Appendix B Updated BVP Responsibilities Matrix Appendix C Updated LIRF example Added Revision History 1.0 John Raisler 10-09-09 All New - Includes review by: System Protection, Operations, Commissioning, Safety, Substation Services, Environmental, Maintenance, Metering, Planning, Legal and Interconnection Services.

-Services.